Welcome to the Oregon Coast and Cape Lookout Bed and Breakfast

 Personalized service and privacy is what we are all about.
 Enjoy hummingbirds galore, during this time of the year we make simple syrup every other day so we now have some hummers that stay with us year round.
 Currently we have a set of Snow Capped Chickadees setting up housekeeping in one of our home made driftwood birdhouses.

 We are a charming escape in a quiet setting and we strive to provide our guests privacy, comfort, and hospitality.
 It is very possible to find your own little world here on the grounds, but we are here if you need us.

 Our home is a safe and secure place to unwind.
-On our grounds you can picnic, read, write, or paint the next chapter of your life.
+On our grounds you can relax, read, write, or paint the next chapter of your life.
 Writers and painters love to stay with us, our grounds and the surrounding areas provide inspiration with the peace, solitude, beauty, scenery, that will convince you why we chose to locate our bed and breakfast here.

 We are a great stop for Bike Riders to have a day or two of comfort before they take off on their journey.
 Our grounds have ample room for you to dry out or lay around in the hammock and just relax while you seek the comforts of our beds and Chef Jim will make you a glorious breakfast which includes fresh eggs from our chickens.
 We use home grown herbs and our garden grown vegetables in season.
 During the season Katie provides fresh flowers for your enjoyment.